gbeckers/Darr/examplearrays/examplearray_int64.darr/README.txt

-This directory contains a numeric array that can most easily be read in Python, using the Darr library (https://pypi.org/project/darr/), as follows:
+This directory contains a numeric array that can most easily be read in Python using the Darr library (https://pypi.org/project/darr/), as follows:

-import darr as da
+>>> import darr as da
-a = da.Array('path_to_array_dir')
+>>> a = da.Array('path_to_array_dir')

 where 'path_to_array_dir' is the name of the array directory.

-If the Darr library is not
-available it is straightforward to read the data in other environments using the information below.
+If the Darr library is not available, it is straightforward to read the data in other environments based on the information below.

 Description of data format
 ==========================